Shirish2004/Vegetation-Segmentation/README.md

 ![u_net_arch_2d](https://github.com/Shirish2004/Vegetation-Segmentation/assets/91938605/6bfed136-ec9d-47d0-adc1-81ca4a956353)

 # Dataset
-The dataset has been adapted from the IDD-Segmentation, and to prepare one of your own, you could follow the comments mentioned in the scripts or carry your work with stored arrays.
-One can also work with the dataset specifically required for a similar task by cloning this repository and starting their work with the vegetation dataset.
+The dataset has been adapted from the IDD-Segmentation, and to prepare one of your own, you could follow the comments mentioned in the scripts.

 # Notebooks and Scripts
 There are different notebooks in this repository.
 For organization and EDA-related purposes, please have a look at the seg.ipynb file, and for further organization and model building, please follow tf_seg.ipynb.
 Also, look over the dataset_create.py and understand the comments for better reproducibility.